 Other professionals diagnose any uncontrolled diabetic as ‘brittle’ without regard to a patient’s level of management.
 To further complicate matters, the disease is also called labile diabetes, a term used more recently.

-In spite of the variety of professional opinions, a brittle diagnosis highlights the shared problem: diabetes management.
+Despite the variety of professional opinions, a brittle diagnosis highlights the shared problem: diabetes management.
 Whether the disease warrants two separate categories is unclear.

 What is clear: The resulting stigma often produces shame or guilt with sufferers wondering, “What’s wrong with me that I can’t control my diabetes?”